-In the “The five trademarks of agile organizations” article by McKinsey, the roots to transition from a traditional top-down organization to an Agile organization can be found in the gap between the objectives of the management team and Agile team.
+In the “The five trademarks of agile organizations” article by McKinsey, the roots of transition from a traditional top-down organization to an Agile organization can be found in the gap between the objectives of the management team and the Agile team.

 Indeed, in traditional organizations, managers identify what needs to be done and tell employees what to do using a top-down approach.
 In Agile organizations, the goal is to delight the customer.
 The work is done in self-organizing teams, with iterative work cycles and direct feedback from customers.
 The predominant values are transparency and continuous improvement.